SaadiqWebster/SudokuPuzzleAndSolver/README.md

 # Sudoku Puzzle And Solver
-made in Python, GUI with Tkinter.
-Requires both sudokusolver.py and sudokusolverGUI.py
+made in Python, GUI with Tkinter. requires both sudokusolver.py and sudokusolverGUI.py, but only need to run the gui.

-The program begins in Setup Mode.
+Begins in Setup Mode.
 In Setup Mode, you must click a cell to enter a value.
 These values will be the base board and cannot be changed while solving.
 Please only use numbers.
 When the board is complete there are two options for solving: Play and Auto-Solve.